pratyushranjanpadhi/real-time-chat-app/README.md

 #### CONTRIBUTIONS

-> This app is not very complicated which maked it easy to contribute to.
+> This app is not very complicated which maed it easy to contribute to.
 Also considering the HACKTOBERFEST in mind i'm maintaing this repository and will be updating issues.

 > So feel free to submit a pull request(follow the abouve instructions)